 Powers of Attorney & Court of Protection

-A power of attorney allows you to appoint a person of your choice to help you manage your affairs in the event that you loose capacity.
-Contrary to a will which deals with your affairs after your death, a power of attorney, think A for alive, allows you to have help whilst you are alive.
+A power of attorney allows you to appoint a person of your choice to help you manage your affairs in the event that you lose capacity.
+In contrast to a will which deals with your affairs after your death, a power of attorney allows you to have help whilst you are alive.

-Over recent years, especially with dementia diagnosis on the increase; these have become more detailed and allow the donor (person making the Lasting Power of Attorney) to be very specific, flexible and control how they operate such as placing restrictions on the Attorneys.
+Over recent years, especially with dementia diagnoses on the increase, powers of attorney have become more detailed.
+They can allow the donor (the person making the Lasting Power of Attorney) to be very specific and flexible, and control how they operate, such as by placing restrictions on the Attorneys.

-Powers of attorney are priceless they do not have to be just for when your have lost capacity they can assist you with your affairs in an ever evolving technology based society, they have many benefits
+A power of attorney is priceless.
+It does not have to be just for when you have lost capacity; but can assist you with your affairs in an ever-evolving and technologically complex society.
+There are many benefits as follows:

 - Provides a trusted person with a spare set of keys to the “safe” of your life in the event a spare set, not just that held by you, is required